 This trend doesn’t appear to be going anywhere.
 If anything, we should expect to see even more adults returning to school in the next decade.

 The reasons for returning to school are varied and unique as each student comes with their own life experiences and goals to achieve.
-Hear of some of our alumni of their reasons for returning to school to earn their degree on our alumni testimonial page.
+Discover more about our degree programs as you pursue your professional and personal goals.